NangoHQ/nango/docs/docs/cloud.md

 In <5mins, learn how to access & manage OAuth tokens for any API, using Github as an example.
 Ready?
 Go! ⏰

-[Sign up](https://nango.dev/start) to Nango Cloud (no credit card required) and open the signup email you received from Nango.
+If you haven't already, [sign up](https://nango.dev/start) to Nango Cloud (no credit card required) and open the signup email you received from Nango.

 Copy/paste the `Secret` from the signup email and run in your terminal (❗️replace `<SECRET>`):